-Before your BPAS abortion treatment you must attend a face to face consultation.
+Before your BPAS abortion treatment you must attend a face to face or telephone consultation.
 This appointment is essential to ensure that we can carry out your treatment legally and safely.
 You will have a scan to confirm the dates of the pregnancy and we will discuss your medical history.

 The types of abortion procedures you can have will depend on: